gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-### SimObject Port asignments are special
+### SimObject Port assignments are special

 Ports are a special type of SimObject variable.
 They are used to connect SimObjects together.
 The syntax for setting a response and request port is `simobject1.{response_port} = simobject1.{request_port}` (or vice versa).
-This is not a traditional `=` assignment and isinstead calling a `connect` function on the port.
+This is not a traditional `=` assignment and is instead calling a `connect` function on the port.

 ---

 ### SimObject Vector parameters are immutable

-Vector parameters are vectors of parameter values of other SimoObjects.
+Vector parameters are vectors of parameter values of other SimObjects.
 They are a special type of SimObject parameter.
 They are used to store multiple values in a single parameter.
 However, unlike typical Python Lists once created, they cannot be changed.